 The best places to live in France

-When it comes to considering the best places to live in France, it’s important to remember that it is a huge country, with a surprising regional diversity, from the flat, green northeast to the hilly northwest, mountainous ‘midi’ and balmy south.
+France is a huge country, with a surprising regional diversity, from the flat, green northeast to the hilly northwest, mountainous ‘midi’ and balmy south.
 So, how do you choose the right area for you?

 You may well be thinking of your move to France knowing exactly where you would like to live at the outset.
 Maybe it’s somewhere you already visit regularly, perhaps, or somewhere you already have friends or family.
 However, France has many different climates, distinctive geographical attributes and varied property costs due to its vast land mass.